Philippine Statistics Authority: Formation of the PSA

 The Philippine Statistics Authority was created by virtue of Republic Act No. 10625, otherwise known as the Philippine Statistical Act of 2013, which was signed into law by President Benigno Simeon Aquino III on September 12, 2013.
-It mandated the reorganization of the PSS and create PSA from merging the four major statistical agencies engaged in primary data collection and compilation of secondary data, namely BAS, BLES, NSCB and NSO.
+It mandated the reorganization of the PSS and created PSA from merging the four major statistical agencies engaged in primary data collection and compilation of secondary data, namely BAS, BLES, NSCB, and NSO.

 The PSA: 2018 to present

 Philippine Identification System

 The Philippine Identification System (PhilSys) is the government's central identification platform for all citizens and resident aliens of the Philippines.
 An individual's record in the PhilSys shall be considered as an official and sufficient proof of identity.
 It was established through Republic Act No. 11055, which was signed into law by President Rodrigo Duterte on August 6, 2018.

 PhilSys aims to eliminate the need to present other forms of identification when transacting with the government and the private sector, subject to appropriate authentication measures based on a biometric identification system.
 In addition, it aims to be a social and economic platform through which all transactions including public and private services can be availed of and shall serve as the link in the promotion of seamless service delivery, enhancing administrative governance, reducing corruption, strengthening financial inclusion and promoting ease of doing business.

 Information to be collected and stored under the PhilSys shall be limited to the following: